DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-12-separating-the-published-status-into-open-closed-and-scheduled.md

 ### Scheduled

-Courses with the ‘scheduled’ status indicates:
+A course with the ‘Scheduled’ status indicates:

 - the course has been published during roll over
 - the course is not currently on Find for the upcoming recruitment cycle - but will be when the recruitment cycle opens